Ericclck/FinancialDataStructureAndMetaLabeling-Section1-/README.md

 ![Return Series with Bagging](plots/labeling/return_bagging.png)

 With bagging, the return series shows a slight increase in the mean return, although not sufficient to cover commissions.

+This model roughly traded 100k times in a day, which loses a significant amount of money due to commissions.
+This is due to the fact that sampling parameters creates 100k samples in that day vs 900k ticks.
+This also created a abnormal optimal differencing parameter that is close to one, which is not ideal.

 ### Summary